bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/README.md

 - **Testing & Migration:**
   - Manual QA is used for now.
 No parallel migration; full switch to server authority.
 Follow existing working code and logic patterns.
+  - Error handling: If the server fails to send required data, the client retries once silently.
+If that fails, the client shows a retry/disconnect pop-up.
+After two more failed retries, the client disconnects and returns to the lobby.

 - **General Rule:**
   - Never guess or assume anything about the code, game, or plans.
 If unsure, always ask the user for clarification.
 Update this folder with any new lessons or clarifications immediately.